We will examine the fact that in Scriptures, there are three regions of רקיע (raqiya; open expanse),1 i.e., different realms, each called “heavens.”

 We will now direct our focus on discovering the actual promises that are contained in this inheritance.
 In other words, Just what can we inherit and why is it so valuable?

-These promises are specified in the book of Genesis.29 They include the promise to make Abraham a great nation, to make kings of his descendants (thus establishing the great nation as a kingdom), to give a blessing (which is eternal life),30 and to give a great name (i.e., the sacred name Yahweh).31
+Promises These promises are specified in the book of Genesis.29 They include the promise to make Abraham a great nation, to make kings of his descendants (thus establishing the great nation as a kingdom), to give a blessing (which is eternal life),30 and to give a great name (i.e., the sacred name Yahweh).31

 In our last post,“Do I Have A Soul?”, the issue of whether or not humans possess an immortal soul was addressed.

-Before we proceed, what we need to realize is that the first great deception was told by the satan to Eve when he advised her that if she ate from the tree of the knowledge of good and evil “you will not die (Gen. 3:1-5).”
+As we continue to search out the facts concerning this subject, we should realize that the first great deception was told by the satan to Eve when he advised her that if she ate from the tree of the knowledge of good and evil “you will not die (Gen. 3:1-5).”

 It is recognized that most of us have been taught from our early years that we all have an immortal soul.
-Then upon death, our soul would ultimately end up spending eternity in either heaven or hell depending on what Saint Peter decided at the Pearly Gates.
+Then upon death, our soul would ultimately end up spending eternity in either heaven or hell, depending on what Saint Peter decided at the Pearly Gates.

-Unbeknownst to many, Scriptures give a quite different scenario.
+Unbeknownst to many, Scriptures give an entirely different scenario.

 There is a popular saying that you might have heard which goes something like this, “Everybody wants to go to heaven but nobody wants to die.”